 Buying or selling a home is not only a large financial decision, it is an emotional one, too.
-If you are planning to start a family in a new home, or sell the house you grew up in, made lifelong memories in, and moving on to something bigger – you need a trusted advisor to be on your side to make sure the deal goes through smoothly.
+If you are planning to start a family in a new home, or sell the house you grew up in – you need a trusted advisor to be on your side to make sure the deal goes through smoothly.

 Our office can assist both buyers and sellers in a real estate transaction in order to get the results you want.
-Having an attorney represent you in addition to (or instead of) an agent provide you with the legal protection against potential disputes, understanding legal implications of various disclosures and contract obligations, and the confidence to close the transaction knowing you have someone on your side that is not attached to the outcome like an agent does.
+Having an attorney represent you in addition to (or instead of) an agent provides you with the legal protection against potential disputes, understanding legal implications of various disclosures and contract obligations, and the confidence to close the transaction knowing you have someone on your side that is not attached to the outcome like an agent.

-Our office helps buyer and sellers in residential real estate transactions by:
+Our office helps buyers and sellers in residential real estate transactions by:

 - Ensuring a smooth escrow process